Pinnacle rides sale-leaseback real-estate gains to higher second-quarter profit

 Most national, super-regional and regional banks have struggled in recent quarters with declines in mortgage lending fees as more homeowners are opting for online mortgage providers.

-However, most of those banks have benefited significantly from higher interest rates and net interest margins connected to the surge in inflation.
+On the flip side, most national, super-regional and regional banks have benefited significantly from higher interest rates and net interest margins connected to the surge in inflation.

 Meanwhile, fee revenue was down 30% to $88.1 million when excluding the gain from the sale-leaseback initiative.